 This guide to setting up your sewing machine for free machine embroidery is written by Julie Briggs of The Sewing Directory.
-The fabric was kindly supplied by Plush Addict.

 In this article you will learn how to set up your sewing machine, understand basic tension settings, get into the rhythm of stitching and how to overcome some of the problems you may encounter.

 Free motion embroidery foot

 Wooden hand embroidery hoop – 20cm is a good size

 Cotton threads of the same weight (40 – 50wt) for top and bobbin

 Machine embroidery needles (size 70 or 80).
 Look for machine embroidery needles (red shaft on Schmetz needles)

 You can stitch free machine embroidery with any domestic sewing machine that has a straight stitch – in other words, any machine!

 The aim is for you to be able to move your fabric in any direction to over-ride the feed dogs on your sewing machine.
 In order to do this, it is useful to have a machine where the feed dogs can be disengaged by pressing a switch – check your manual for details.
 Alternatively, you may have a plate that you can cover the feed dogs but this is not as useful as there will be a definite ‘ridge’ under your fabric.

 You should start to free machine embroider by using a darning foot on your sewing machine.
 Some experienced people don’t use a foot at all but by using a foot, your fingers will be better protected and, crucially, you won’t forget to lower the foot before sewing – believe me this is a common mistake when you don’t use a foot and will result in stitches with no top tension at all and a mess of threads!